claus-e-andersen/EGSnrcTools/README.md

 or Wolfram container is computed for several gamma energies (including those of the radioactive isotope Br-82).

 3. IWATCH-reader.
 R-script for anayzing egsgph-files output from EGSnrc RZ user codes with IWATCH = graph (4).
 See pdf file for details.
 The egsgph files includes detailed information about particle positions, particle type, and energy.
-It is shown how the data can be used for computation of the projected range of electrons.
+It is shown show the data can be used for computation of the projected range of electrons.